namsterxd/siem-lab/README.md

 # SIEM Lab

-SIEM Lab is a compact local Elastic lab for people who want to get a feel for what SOC-style alert review and detection work actually looks like.
+SIEM Lab is a compact local Elastic lab for people who want to get a feel for what SOC-style alert review and detection work may look like.

 It runs on a laptop, loads curated event data, triggers a few live scenarios, and shows you which rules fire.
 The goal is not to build a full production SIEM.
 The goal is to give you a clean place to see benign activity, false positives, obvious hits, and alert exports in one workflow.